lukekivi/Distributed-Image-Processing/README.md

 ### Test 16 - Balancing
 All Nodes have a 100% load injection rate but since it is the balancing policy, the nodes also have a 100% rejection rate.
 Therefore the tasks will never finish.
 The server will see that every single task is being rejected and detect a node clog and send back a FAILURE status to the client.
+Also used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|